(Law Tech Talk) Education 4.0: Modernizing Copyright for the Knowledge Society

 Time: 1pm – 2pm

-Venue: Academic Conference Room, 11/F Cheng Yu Tung Tower, the University of Hong Kong
+Venue: Small Moot Court, Room 723, 7/F Cheng Yu Tung Tower, The University of Hong Kong

 Abstract: During recent years, the ways we teach and learn have rapidly changed.
 In this digital learning environment, we are switching from blackboards to tablets, textbooks to e-books and include a variety of audio-visual content into lectures.
 From a doctrinal copyright perspective, the progress of teaching and learning concepts raises a number of legal issues regarding educational uses of copyright protected works.
 Within the Sparkling Science research project “From User-Generated-Content to a User-Generated-Copyright” (https://u-g-c.at/en), an interdisciplinary study was carried out in order to determine policy implications for a modern copyright that promotes the creation of educational resources and the use of new technology-driven teaching and learning concepts.
 This talk will present the findings of the study and aims at discussing its implications with scholars and students of the University of Hong Kong.